areaapp/area/docs/dev/src/service/service_class.md

 iconName | String | Icon name representing the service.
-Can be found [here](https://materialdesignicons.com/) foreground | String | Foreground color of the service, in hexadecimal background | String | Background color of the service, in hexadecimal irregularAccessToken | Boolean | True if the service use different arguments or a different way to get the access_token.
+Can be found [here](https://materialdesignicons.com/) foreground | String | Foreground color of the service, in hexadecimal background | String | Background color of the service, in hexadecimal irregularAuthorizationUrl | Boolean | True if the service use different arguments in the authorize url.
+You must implement the `getAuthorizeUrl` function if this parameter is true irregularAccessToken | Boolean | True if the service use different arguments or a different way to get the access_token.
 You must implement the `getAccessToken` function if this parameter is true codeFlow | Boolean | True if the service use the authorization code flow.
 If false, it will use the implicit authorization flow authorizeUrl | String | Url where the user will be redirected to authorize the application.
 Cannot contains query parameters